axaq/traviso-website/_posts/2015-03-20-camera-controls.md

 <!--more-->

-Here is a list of public methods realted to camera controls that you can use with the engine:
+Here is a list of public methods related to the camera controls that you can use with the engine:

 * `centralizeToCurrentExternalCenter( instantRelocate=false )` : External center is the central point of the frame defined by the user to be used as the visual size of the engine.
 This method centralizes the EngineView instance with respect to this external center-point.